Running Injury: Achilles Tendinopathy

 This injury can be identified by local pain on the Achilles tendon or its insertion behind the heel.
 Pain occurs during running, jumping and even walking.
 Most of the time, we complain of stiffness during the first steps in the morning and when walking down the stairs.
 It is a load-related injury, that is, it always comes after a mechanical stress overload on the tendon.
 Runners who suffer from it report having trained at faster paces or included more hills in their running routine.
 These two activities put a considerable load on the Achilles tendon.

-Like most running injuries, the key to a successful therapy for this condition lies primarily in the right balance in your running schedule.
-Training should be modified to temporarily reduce load on the tendon, control symptoms, and then gradually resume loading.
+Like most running injuries, the key to successful therapy for this condition lies primarily in the right balance in your running schedule.
+Training should be modified to temporarily reduce the load on the tendon, control symptoms, and then gradually resume loading.
 However, in a stage of persistent pain (when the pain has been present for 3 months or more), resting is not the best treatment.
 To adapt, a tendon must be stimulated.
 We must put tensile force on it, in short, put a load on it!

 How do I find the right balance in my training routine?